 Here are some things to know about students with ADHD:

 1. The decision to medicate or not can be a heart-breaking choice that many parents are very conflicted over.

-There isn’t a right choice, and it is not your place to judge a family’s decision.
+There isn’t a right choice, and it is no one’s place to judge a family’s decision.
 It is a very personal decision for every family, and it takes a lot of consideration.
 Sometimes medications work well for a while, and then suddenly the dose is all wrong.
-Sometimes medications cause terrible side effects, and other times they are amazing and there are no issues at all.
+At times, medications can cause terrible side effects.
+Other times they are amazing and there are no issues at all.
 Some parents don’t want to medicate.
 Other parents want to get to the root of the problem naturally, if possible.
 Some families combine medication with natural products.
 Other families regularly meet with a therapist.
-There are so many ways to tackle ADHD, but the road can be long, and the parents need the teachers to understand that they are trying.
+There are so many ways to tackle ADHD.
+The road can be long, and the parents need the teachers to understand that they are trying.
 Even if you don’t see the results immediately, please know they they are trying.

 2. ADHD is not caused by poor discipline at home.

 Yes, it seems like some kids with ADHD just need some structure, some rules.
 Let me tell you, we have structure and routines at our house.
 Without it, things just do not happen.
 My son gets almost no screen time, and he earns that with our incentive program through completing tasks such as homework, putting away clothes, or staying seated at the table during mealtime.
 He gets a lot of physical activity.
 We go to bed early, and he sleeps well.
 He eats well.
 Our house has clear and consistent rules.
 When he doesn’t do work on time, it is not because I have raised a disrespectful child whose intention each morning is to go to school and make his teacher miserable.
 It is because he needs more time.
 He will always need more time.